nsdigirolamo/nsdigirolamo.github.io/content/_index.md

 Welcome to my website.
 I'm a Computer Science undergrad at the University of Delaware with a concentration in Systems and Networks.
-I'm also currently looking for full-time software engineering positions.
+I'm also currently an incoming TDP Software Engineer at GEICO.
 My pronouns are he/him.

 I'm going to be using this site as a place to show off my personal projects,